onefrankguy/frankmitchell.org/posts/measuring-software-reliability.md

 <!--
-Title: Measuring software reliability
+title: Measuring software reliability
-Created: 2 February 2006 - 9:37 pm
+created: 2 February 2006 - 9:37 pm
-Modified: 2 February 2006 - 10:39 pm
+updated: 2 February 2006 - 10:39 pm
-Tags: design
+tags: design
 -->

 I attended a talk by John Munson entitled "Measuring Software Reliability".
 The gist of it was: